Ahkonsu/wpproatoz-code-snippets/README.md

 ### Key Features

 - Easily turn on and off the snippetts you need want.
-- save the hassel of placing snippets into the function file.
+- Save the hassel of placing snippets into the function file.
 - Adds a support access page.

 ## Installation